Relationship Therapy in NYC | Improve Communication & Connection

 • Difficulty repairing after conflict

-In relationship therapy in NYC, we slow these patterns down so you can actually see what’s happening beneath them—rather than staying stuck inside them.
+In session we slow these patterns down so you can actually see what’s happening beneath them—rather than staying stuck inside them.

 Two people sitting on a graffiti-covered wall, wearing sneakers and ripped jeans.